quantumgardener/qg.blog/content/notes/Designing The Quantum Garden.md

 datetime: 2023-09-29
 ---
 ## Background
-I have referred to my personal knowledge management system as a [[digital garden]] for several years now and it makes sense this online presence reflects that.
+I have referred to my personal knowledge management system as a [[Digital garden]] for several years now and it makes sense this online presence reflects that.
 Originally I used the term to mean tending the noise of digital records, but have now moved towards a place for the growing of ideas.

 My evolution is not uncommon as explained in this Maggie Appleton article, [A Brief History & Ethos of the Digital Garden](https://maggieappleton.com/garden-history).
 I was feeling at an impasse with the future structure of this site so went looking for inspiration.